jodersky/yamlesque/README.md

 As the name suggests, "yam-el-esque" is a Scala implementation of the most frequently used YAML features.
-It takes inspiration from Spray-JSON and aims to provide an idiomatic, to-the-point API that is cross-platform and has a minimal set of dependencies.
+It takes inspiration from Spray-JSON and aims to provide an idiomatic API that is cross-platform and has a minimal set of dependencies.

-It does not strictly implement all features as defined in [YAML 1.2](http://yaml.org/spec/1.2/spec.html), however support should be sufficient for regular use.
-Pull requests with additional feature implementations are always welcome!

 ## Getting Started
 Include yamlesque into a project.
 In sbt, this can be done with: